Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 ores produces ingots, which are a material that could be used for crafting.

-**Obsidian** is turned into usable material sheets by cutting it with hammer and chisel - click a stack of obsidian rocks with a chisel while holding a hammer in the other hand.
+<b>Obsidian** is turned into usable material sheets by cutting it with
+hammer and chisel - click a stack of obsidian rocks with a chisel while holding a hammer in the other hand.